Building Apps

 • init() - called when your App initializes to configure the messaging interface with the Console

-• invoke() - provides API calls in to Flowgear.
-This API is used to call custom API's that have been published from workflows (for example https://yourcompany.flowgear.net/someendpoint).
+• invoke() - provides API calls into Flowgear.
+This API is used to call custom APIs that have been published from workflows (for example https://example.flowgear.net/someendpoint).
 You do not need to add authentication information, but you will need to create an API Key of type Cookie and assign the users that are allowed to invoke the backing Workflows.
-Note that if you encounter a CORS (cross-origin resource sharing) error, ensure you've set the appropriate host in the Allowed Origins field of the Site Detail Pane.
-This is set for each environment.

 • confirmModal() - displays a modal with a custom prompt that enables the user to confirm or cancel an action